2.4k Run - Police Physical Test Three Months Away

 2.4k run police physical test

-• Can you skip a few weeks - Beginners Running Program 3 starts at the beginners level and is great for anybody who is not able to run at all.
+• Skip a few weeks - Beginners Running Program 3 starts at the beginners level and is great for anybody who is not able to run at all.
 I am not sure about your basic fitness at the moment, so I can't tell you where to start.
 But you might be able to leave out the first few weeks and start at week 3 or 4 for example.
 That would help shave off some preparation time.

 • Do more than three workouts per week - Given you are needing to make some serious improvements in fitness, I'd really recommend doing more than the bare minimum.
 Suppose you move to four workouts per week.
 The 3 workouts per week x 12 weeks = 36 workouts could then be accomplished in 9 weeks (36 / 4 = 9).